Would a daily face massage help to tone up the skin?

 The obvious first step here is to start with a clean face as well as clean hands.
 This is obvious because one wouldn’t want to massage the impurities which settle on our face as we are exposed to the grimy, polluted everyday world into our sensitive facial skin.
-The recommended solution here is a good natural face wash, preferably with herbal cleansing ingredients like aloe vera, neem, honey and tea tree oil.
+The recommended solution here is a good ayurvedic face wash, which is natural, preferably with herbal cleansing ingredients like aloe vera, neem, honey and tea tree oil.

-Moving on to the massage, a simple Google search will show hundreds of massage techniques, mostly good, many even with demonstrative videos, but I would like to recommend the following massage technique for beginners :
+Moving on to the face massage, a simple Google search will show hundreds of face massage techniques, mostly good, many even with demonstrative videos, but I would like to recommend the following face massage technique for beginners :

 First of all, the focus should be to try and counteract the deleterious effects of gravity.
 So it is suggested that one starts with a good face oil like kumkumadi face glowing oil, from the chin, with a rhythmic upward circular motions with light pressure, moving up towards the temples, and onwards to the forehead.
 Once this circuit is completed, and repeated a few times, the next path should be from above your lips, via the sides of the nose (including the nose) and ending up with the skin just above and below the eyes.
 Once this is done and repeated a few times, one should move to the lowermost exposed skin, starting from the collar bones, upwards to the neck region and finishing on the jaw line.
 No rocket science just that we need to take a few other precautions while massaging – to get the maximum out of it.
 These are :

 - It is strongly suggested that one should go for an exfoliation with a natural face scrub before massage; since that ensures that the skin can absorb the massage medium fully, therefore maximizing the benefit from a massage.
 Blue Nectar recommends Kumkumadi Scrub for this.

 - It is strongly recommended that even during normal make-up, one should massage the product into the skin, rather than just slapping it on – if one intends to maximize the benefit that accrues with respect to skin tone and skin texture.

-- It is suggested that one rubs the massage medium (face oil in this case) between the hands for a full minute to ensure that it is properly warmed up before it touches your face, and the massage is done for at least seven minutes – to further ensure absorption, circulation and stimulation.
+- It is suggested that one rubs the massage medium (face oil in this case) between the hands to ensure that it is properly warmed up before it touches your face, and the massage is done for at least seven minutes – to further ensure absorption, circulation and stimulation.

 In addition to all the above points, we need to be very clear about the “medium” of the massage.
-The beautician doesn’t just start a massage with dry hands – he will typically use a cream/serum/oil/ moisturizer so that the movement of his hands is smooth and well lubricated.
+The beautician doesn’t just start a massage with dry hands – he will typically use a skin brightness cream/ face serum/ face oil/ moisturizer so that the movement of his hands is smooth and well lubricated.
 Even at home, we need to ensure that there is no tugging / pulling / friction which can actually make a massage counter-productive.
-There is another advantage – if the massage is the last thing you do at night before going to bed, a heavier and thicker night cream / serum is recommended – so that it helps your face retain moisture while you sleep, and the active ingredients have a better chance to get absorbed overnight.
+There is another advantage – if the face massage is the last thing you do at night before going to bed, a heavier and thicker night cream / serum is recommended.
+This helps your face retain moisture while you sleep, and the active ingredients have a better chance to get absorbed overnight.
 Kumkumadi Serum / Kumkumadi face glowing oil is a night repair face oil which repairs skin overnight.

 However the tantalizing question remains –I understand that I should choose a massage “medium’, but what “medium” should I choose?

-As advised above, a heavier, thicker night cream / night serum is recommended if the massage is done at night.
+As advised above, a heavier, thicker night cream / skin brightening cream/ night serum is recommended if the face massage is done at night.
 We will evaluate kumkumadi face glowing oil below as one of the face massage oil mediums available.
 A lighter, thinner moisturizer (with or without oil) is recommended if you are forced to massage in the day – something you should try to avoid.
 Also, the best bet is products containing natural herbs like saffron, sandalwood etc – these are typically mild with beneficial natural active ingredients and also works as skin brightening creams.

-To summarize, massage is very important, should be done properly with a natural ingredient based face oil like kumkumadi face glowing oil and this should the last skin care activity before going to bed for the night.
+To summarize, facial massage is very important, but it should be done properly with a natural ingredient based face oil like kumkumadi face glowing oil and this should the last skin care activity before going to bed for the night.